 FXNZ is a not for profit organisation and receives no money from the government.
 It is run completely on grants, donations, philanthropic support and sponsorship.
-Donations can be made directly to the FXNZ account ASB 123152 0096420 00 or via our Givealittle page.
+Donations can be made directly to the FXNZ account ASB 123152 0096420 00 or donate online now.

 What’s it all about?

-Payroll giving took effect in New Zealand from the 7th January 2010.
-The scheme provides a tax credit when an employee makes a gift of money to a donee organisation such as a school or charity, thus eliminating the need to collect and keep tax receipts to make a later claim.
+Payroll giving is a scheme that provides a tax credit when an employee makes a gift of money to a donee organisation such as a school or charity, thus eliminating the need to collect and keep tax receipts to make a later claim.

 - For the registered charitable organisation: Payroll giving is an efficient, low-cost way for a charitable organisation to raise funds and receive regular income support.